 The Huns who crossed the Volga around 370 began as a migration rather than an invasion.
 They overcame the Alans, some of whom joined them.
 See here for more about the Huns in Europe.
 The fear they inspired is well reflected in Ammianus' enthusiastic racism:

 They have squat bodies, strong limbs, and thick necks, and are so prodigiously ugly and bent that they might be two-legged animals... still, their shape, however disagreeable, is human; but their way of life is so rough that they have no use for fire or seasoned food, but live on the roots of wild plants and the half-raw flesh of any sort of animal, which they warm a little by placing it beweeen their thighs ... [he goes on!]

 Attila's Huns had no structure or unity like their predecessors the Xiongnu (who built a strong and stable empire) - or their successors the Momgols (who connected China with Europe).
-After their brief rule of terror and extortion, threatening both halves of the Roman empire, the threar retreated.
+After their brief rule of terror and extortion, threatening both halves of the Roman empire, the threat retreated.
 After Attila's defeat in 451 at the Catalaunian Plains (somewhere near Châlons-sur-Marne) and his unexpected and unexplained death on his wedding night in 453, his horde fell apart, to be absorbed into the condfederations of Avars, Bulgars and Khazars.
 By 469, the Huns had ceased to exist.
-Unlike the Xiongnu and the Mongols, they lefy nothing behind, except a few ruins. -
+Unlike the Xiongnu and the Mongols, they lefy nothing behind, except a few ruins.

 Attila by Eugene Delacroix.
 Public domain.